About the Human Clarity Institute

 As AI and digital systems continue to evolve, HCI’s research expands to document how human experience changes over time — capturing patterns as they emerge rather than after they have already been assumed.

-The goal is not prediction or prescription, but continuity: a growing public record that helps society understand itself more clearly as technology reshapes everyday life.
+The goal is not prediction or prescription, but continuity: a growing public record that helps society better understand itself as increasingly intelligent systems reshape everyday life.

 Human Signal Lab

-Human Signal Lab is HCI’s research capability for producing structured, machine-ready datasets designed for AI evaluation, product development, and alignment research.
+Human Signal Lab is HCI’s research capability for producing structured, machine-ready datasets designed for AI evaluation, product development, alignment research, and human-centred system understanding.

-The lab designs and deploys behavioural surveys to measure human internal-state signals such as trust, clarity, agency, reliance, and values alignment.
-Wherever possible, these measurements are aligned with HCI’s longitudinal datasets, allowing new findings to be interpreted against established baselines rather than as isolated snapshots.
+The lab designs and deploys behavioural surveys that measure internal-state human signals such as trust, clarity, agency, reliance, cognitive load, and values alignment.
+Wherever possible, these measurements are aligned with HCI’s longitudinal datasets, allowing new findings to be interpreted against established baselines rather than as isolated observations.

-This capability supports AI research, product evaluation, alignment work, and governance by providing defensible evidence of human impact that cannot be inferred from system behaviour alone.
+This capability supports AI research, product evaluation, alignment work, governance, and human-centred system design by providing defensible evidence of human experience that cannot be inferred from system behaviour alone.